remy1618/optics/README.md

 ![output_12_1](https://cloud.githubusercontent.com/assets/10491703/26182662/a132949a-3b47-11e7-9f65-b6eb24884bb2.png)

-This thin film has a nonuniform transmittance across the visible, making it coloured. `opt_sim` provides RGB calculation of the coating with the (255, 255, 255) normalization format.
+This thin film has a nonuniform transmittance across the visible, making it coloured. `optics` provides RGB calculation of the coating with the (255, 255, 255) normalization format.

 ```python